j23414/mango-user-guide/gel_data_structures.md

 Look at data panel...

-Gel contains **basic mathematical expressions** such as addition, subtraction, multiplication and divisiion with order of operations.
+Gel contains **basic mathematical expressions** such as addition, subtraction, multiplication and division with order of operations.
 Run the following commands;

 ```
 print 1 + 2;